danielmiessler/SecLists/Discovery/Web-Content/README.md

 Year of the first release of Microsoft Frontpage: 1997

-Date of last update: Oct 14, 2010

-## Web-Server-Java-Servlet-Runner-Adobe-JRun
-Use for: Fuzzing for common filepaths in webpages served with **[Java Servlet Runner (Adobe JRun)](https://adobe.fandom.com/wiki/JRun)**

-Year of the first release of Java Servlet Runner (Adobe JRun): 1997 Year of the last release of Java Servlet Runner (Adobe JRun): 2007

-Date of last update: Oct 14, 2010

-## Web-Server-Oracle-Sun-iPlanet.txt
-Use for: Fuzzing for common filepaths in webpages served with **[Oracle Sun iPlanet](https://www.oracle.com/middleware/technologies/webtier.html)**

-Year of the first release of Sun-iPlanet (Adobe JRun): 1994 Year of the last release of Sun-iPlanet (Adobe JRun): 2017

-Date of last update: Oct 14, 2010

-## Web-Server-Glassfish-Sun-Microsystems.txt
-Use for: Fuzzing for common filepaths in webpages served with **[Glassfish - Sun Microsystems](https://glassfish.org/)**

-Year of the first release of Glassfish: [2005](https://en.wikipedia.org/wiki/GlassFish) Glassfish is still in recieving updates as of 2024.

-Date of last update: Oct 14, 2010

 ## Oracle-EBS-wordlist.txt
 Use for: Fuzzing for common filepaths of [Oracle E-Business Suite](https://www.oracle.com/applications/ebusiness/) (EBS) version 11.